DoganM95/TPS61040-Step-Up-Converter/README.md

-# TPS61040-Pcb
+# Intro
-Pcb for an SOT-23 sized step-up converter with 1.8V - 6V input,  0.4 Amps @ 1.8V - 28V adj. output and 28uA quiescent current
+This project contains an Eagle designed PCB for an SOT-23 sized step-up converter named TPS61040 with the following properties:

+- 1.8V - 6V input
+- 1.8V - 28V adj. output Voltage
+- 0.4A output current
+- 28uA quiescent current